Full Length Research Article

 Toxicity Test Results of Transglutaminase Modified Catfish Skin Gelatin Film (SCSG_TG)

-Acute toxicity test is one of the preclinical tests that aims to see the toxic effect by giving a dose within 24 hours [14].
-The toxicity test used in this study was an acute toxicity test at a dose of limit test 2000 mg/kg using five mice as test animals [14].
-All mice that were treated with acute dose (2000 mg/kg) orally in all groups of SCSG_TG (G0, G1, and G2) showed no mortality (O) either in the first or second 24 hours (Table 1).
-It infers that SCSG_TG is non-toxic.
+An acute toxicity test is one of the preclinical tests that aims to see the toxic effect by giving a dose within 24 hours [14].
+The toxicity test used in this study was an acute toxicity test at a dose limit of 2000 mg/kg using five mice as test animals [14].
+All mice that were treated with an acute dose (2000 mg/kg) orally in all groups of SCSG_TG (G0, G1, and G2) showed no mortality (O) either in the first or second 24 hours (Table 1).
+It infers that SCSG_TG is non-toxic.In this study, toxic effects were also observed by measuring the body weight of mice before and after treatment (Table 2).
+There was no significant difference (p >0.05) in the average weight of the test animals in each treatment group before and after treatment.
+This declares that the administration of SCSG_TG does not affect the weight of the mice.

 The Results of SCSG_TG Film Organoleptic Quality Assessment

-The organoleptic test in this study used a descriptive test and a hedonic test based on the parameters of appearance, texture, odor, and flavor with 30 panelists who assessed or responded to their likes or dislikes on the SCSG_TG film.
+The organoleptic test in this study used a descriptive test and a hedonic test based on the parameters of appearance, texture, odor, and flavor, with 30 panelists who assessed or responded to their likes or dislikes on the SCSG_TG film.
 After conducting the organoleptic test, each panelist made an assessment.
 The results of organoleptic tests are presented in Figure 1.
-Average and standard deviation data of preference level of SCSG_TG film organoleptic quality assessment is available in the supplementary material.
+Average and standard deviation data of preference level of SCSG_TG film organoleptic quality assessment are available in the supplementary material.

 SCSG_TG Organoleptic Quality as the Basic Determination of Consumer Acceptance